Welcome

 To carry out regulated activities, a firm or individual must apply for authorisation from the FCA (or PRA, for dual-regulated firms).
 The authorisation process involves:

-1. Submission of a detailed application, including information on business structure, governance, financial resources, and compliance arrangements.
+• Submission of a detailed application, including information on business structure, governance, financial resources, systems and controls, business plan, and compliance arrangements (including client asset handling where relevant).

-3. Decision by the regulator to grant or refuse authorisation, or to impose conditions.
+• Decision by the regulator to grant or refuse authorisation, grant permissions subject to limitations, or impose requirements/conditions to mitigate risks.

 Key Term: threshold conditions